Replacement dynamics of binary quadratic forms: Replacement Dynamics for Binary quadratic forms

 \begin{theorem} A binary quadratic form $f(x,y) = Cx^2+Dy^2$ over $\Q$ has at most $4$ periodic vectors of type $(L,R,L,R)$ over $\C$.
 Such vectors exist if and only if $C \ne D$, and such vectors are in one-to-one correspondence with the roots of $R_{C,D}(y)$.

-In particular, the coordinates of a periodic vector of type $(L,R,L,R)$ for $f$ generate a number field of degree at most $4$, and $f$ has a rational periodic vector of this type if and only if $R_{C,D}(y)$ has a rational root. \end{theorem} \begin{proof} This follows immediately from the discussion above.
+In particular, the coordinates of a periodic vector of type $(L,R,L,R)$ for $f$ generate a number field of degree at most $4$, and $f$ has a rational periodic vector of this type over a number field $K$ if and only if $R_{C,D}(y)$ has a rational root over $K$. \end{theorem} \begin{proof} This follows immediately from the discussion above.
 Specifically, given a root $y$ of $R_{C,D}(y)$ we obtain the periodic vector $(G_{C,D}(y),y)$ for $f$, where $G_{C,D}$ denotes the specialization of $G(y)$ to $f$.
 Note that we are already assuming that $C,D \ne 0$ throughout this work, so the condition $C \ne D$ is indeed the only one needed to guarantee periodic vectors of this type.
 Moreover, this condition truly guarantees vectors of \emph{exactly} this type, and not of a lower type, as we must have $C = D$ for replacements on the left and right to match.
 When $C=D$, note from \cref{LRLR_poly} that we indeed get no solutions. \end{proof}

-From \cref{LRLR_thm}, it is natural to ask which $f$ over $\Q$ admit a rational periodic vector of type $(L,R,L,R)$.
-That is: for which $C,D \in \Q$ does $R_{C,D}(y)$ have a rational root?
-More generally, one may ask for which $(C,D) \in \Q^2$ with $(C,D) \ne (0,0)$ and $C \ne D$ one gets each possible factorization type of $(1,1,1,1), (1,1,2), (1,3), (2,2),$ and $(4)$ for $R_{C,D}(y)$.
+From \cref{LRLR_thm}, it is natural to ask for which $(C,D) \in \Q^2$ with $(C,D) \ne (0,0)$ and $C \ne D$ one gets each possible factorization type of $(1,1,1,1), (1,1,2), (1,3), (2,2),$ and $(4)$ for $R_{C,D}(y)$.
 An argument using Hilbert's Irreducibility theorem provides that the behavior of irreducibility of $R(y)$ over $\Q(c,d)$ is exhibited by most (formally: outside of a thin set in $\Q^2$ of) specializations, and one may ask if the types other than $(4)$ occur at all.

 The answer is yes for the factorization type $(2,2)$.
 The following two examples show the generic behavior of factorization type $(4)$ and the less common factorization type $(2,2)$, respectively.

 \begin{example} Let $f(x,y) = \frac{x^2-y^2}{4}$.
 In this case $R_{1/4,-1/4}$ is irreducible over $\Q$ and we have